 As we live through these unprecedented times we are all feeling the pressure, both mentally and financially.

-Across the board, we are anticipating the loss of around £300,000 in the next few months – this is a significant portion of our yearly income.
+Across the board, we are anticipating the loss of around £300,000 – this is a significant portion of our yearly income.
 A significant reduction in donations will have a profound impact on our ability to continue supporting the Leeds Congenital Heart Unit (LCHU), patients born with heart defects and their families.

 We are launching this urgent appeal to maintain our mission to save critically ill patients and support hearts for life during this incredibly difficult period.